wazari972/photowall/README.md

 Photowall generator
 ===================

-This is a Python photowall generator, relying on ImageMagick.
+This is a GPL 3.0 Python photowall generator, relying on ImageMagick.
+It is (and will remain) in "beta testing" version : I use it and it fits my requirements, but there is no guarantee that it won't crash in any different circunstances.

+Python developers should be able to fix it and update it fairly easy, although the code is a bit old and could benefit from a face lifting.

+An example of customization for Python developers: Polaroid captions are computed by function `photowall.get_file_details`.
+Just rewrite this function to decide what you want to use for caption.
+Current code (in the exception handler :$) takes the filename without extension and replaces underscores by new lines.

 Usage:
 ------

      photowall.py <path> <target> [options]

      Arguments:
        <path>        The path where photos are picked up from. [default: /home/kevin/mount/téléphone]